vylsaz/adisp/README.md

 color integer.

 ```
-c ← adisp.Hex y
+c ← adisp.Hex h
 ```
-`y` is color in one of these hexadecimal forms:
+`h` is color in one of these hexadecimal forms:
 - `'RGB'` (each letter is duplicated, = `'RRGGBB'`)
 - `'RGBA'` (each letter is duplicated, = `'RRGGBBAA'`)
 - `'RRGGBB'`